List of awards and nominations received by Fifth Harmony

 Fifth Harmony is an American four-piece girl group consisting of members Ally Brooke, Normani Kordei, Dinah Jane and Lauren Jauregui.
 Former member Camila Cabello was part of the group until December 2016.

 The group signed a joint recording contract with Simon Cowell's label Syco Records and Epic Records after finishing third in the second season of the American televised singing competition, The X Factor in 2012.
 After recording a series of covers posted on the video sharing platform, YouTube, the group announced their first extended play, Better Together, spawning the MTV Video Music Award for Artist to Watch winning song, "Miss Movin' On", becoming the first all-female group to win an award in this network since The Pussycat Dolls in 2008.

 Reflection, the group's debut studio album, was released in 2015.
 It spawned three singles—"Boss", "Sledgehammer" and "Worth It", all of which were successful.
 The third single "Worth It" won their nomination for Song of Summer at the 2015 MTV Video Music Awards.
 The group's second studio album, 7/27 was released in 2016.
 The lead single, "Work from Home" became the group's first top 5 hit on the Billboard Hot 100.
 The song helped Fifth Harmony earn many awards, among them the collaboration category for the American Music Awards.
 Two of the album's singles, the lead and "All in My Head (Flex)" received an MTV Video Music Award in separate categories.

 The group has been included on Billboard's annual "21 under 21 list" since 2013, climbing gradually and eventually topping it in 2016.
+Fifth Harmony also had three Guinness World Records; two in 2017 and one in 2018.